Integrate SAP SuccessFactors Employee Central with SAP Fieldglass

 - Want Extension and Termination of contingent workforce by the interface in CPI

 In such cases we can build a custom integration in SAP CPI to support the client specific requirements.
-We built a custom interface for one of our client and in this blog I would like to share some information which may be a starting point for you if you are planning to create a custom integration between SAP SuccesFactors Employee Central and SAP FG.
+We built a custom interface for one of our clients and in this blog I would like to share some information which may be a starting point for you if you are planning to create a custom integration between SAP SuccesFactors Employee Central and SAP FG.

 We received input data from SAP FG via a flat file (SFTP).
 We handled Hire, Extension and Termination of contingent workers via the custom interface.
 The action to be performed was fed by FG.
-The work order was defaulted and vendor was mapped from the input.
+The work order was defaulted, and vendor was mapped from the input.

 Correct order of API to hire contingent worker: